Rivalst/scope_provider/README.md

   MessageBloc get createBloc => MessageBloc();

   bool isCanShowMessage(BuildContext context) {
+    /// A getBloc returns the bloc instance of MessageBloc because it is extended
+    /// from ScopeController that has a type of MessageBloc final bloc = getBloc(context);
     // Your logic here
   }

   String getMessage(BuildContext context) {
+    final bloc = getBloc(context);
     // Your logic here
   }
 }